|

 His Father’s Estates In Cuba As A Young Man-A Gentleman Of The Old School

-Col. Paul Francis de Gournay, a Frenchman of
+Col. Paul Francis de Gournay,

-his home,
+illness, at his home,

-Colonel de Gournay was the Marquis de de
+was the Marquis de de Gournay

-Gournay de Marcheville, and was born in
+de Marcheville, and was born in

 He came to this county from

-At the close of the was Colonel de Gournay
+At the close of the was Colonel de Gournay came to

 The funeral will take place tomorrow from